YaroslavHavrylovych/codility/README.md

 It's a playground of coding exercises, or just existing algorithms implementation (e.g. sorting).
 Solutions can be on any language I want to try now.
-Each forlder would have readme file with task description, or not if the folder is self describing (e.g. shell sort).
+Each folder would have README file with task description, or not if the folder is self describing (e.g. shell sort).